Society to host town historian

 “The Old Crofts Inn/Tavern at the junction of Church and Oscawana Lake Roads was a major watering hole for both Skinners and Cowboys, considered the worst elements on both sides of the war by some.
 And let’s not forget the smallpox inoculation center located here in the valley, a lovely addition to any community.

 “Grain for the colonial army stationed in Peekskill was milled in nearby Mahopac Falls.
 And local farmer and militiaman John Paulding — one of the captors of the British Spy, Major John André (who struck a deal with Benedict Arnold) made a house on Mill Street his home.
 That building still stands and remains a private residence.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.